-Washington Nationals vs. Atlanta Braves Odds, Analysis, MLB Betting Pick
+Washington Nationals vs. Atlanta Braves: Odds, Analysis, MLB Betting Pick

-Washington Nationals vs. Atlanta Braves Odds, Analysis, MLB Betting PickMay 31, 2018
+Washington Nationals vs. Atlanta Braves: Odds, Analysis, MLB Betting PickMay 31, 2018

 A battle for first place in the National League East will take place in Atlanta on Thursday when the Braves (32-23) host the Washington Nationals (32-22) as small home betting favorites in the opener of a four-game set.

-The Nationals have won six in a row to overtake the Braves for the top spot in the division.
+The Nationals have won six in a row to overtake the Braves for top spot in the division.

 MLB betting line: The Braves opened as -108 favorites (wager $108 to win $100); the total is at 8.5 runs, according to sportsbooks monitored by OddsShark.
 (Line updates and matchup report)